-Elm trees were used as street trees and truly represented Main Street USA in the beginning of the 20th century until Dutch elm disease, a wilt fungus, decimated the trees.
+Elm trees were used as street trees and truly represented Main Street USA at the beginning of the 20th century until Dutch elm disease, a wilt fungus, decimated the trees.
 It is reported that by 1970 over 77 million trees were dead, and a new understanding of the importance of planting diverse tree varieties within our communities became mainstream.
 Hybridized varieties of the elm tree have made a strong comeback because of their resistance to Dutch elm disease.
-Native varieties have been known to grow over 100 feet tall, but most hybrids get about 60 feet tall.
-Elms have winged seeds called samaras that are well loved by squirrels, chipmunks, songbirds, and game birds.
+Native varieties have been known to grow over 100 feet tall, but most hybrid elm trees get about 60 feet tall.
+Elms have winged seeds called samaras that are well-loved by squirrels, chipmunks, songbirds, and game birds.
 Baltimore orioles love to weave their pendulous nests in elms.

 - Botanical name — Ulmus hybrids

 - Bloom Period and Seasonal Color — Spring; inconspicuous flowers

 - Mature Height × Spread — 40 to 100 feet × 40 to 80 feet